In need of an idyllic escape away from the city but unwilling to do all that research?

 The luxurious Banyan Tree Bintan comprises 64 exclusive villas nestled on top of a cliff overlooking the South China Sea.
 Each villa boasts a personal panoramic view of the South China Sea.
 What couples will appreciate most about this property is the feeling of exclusivity – you hardly see anyone around, and it pretty much feels like a stay in your own little private bubble.
 Incredibly cosy, and complete with a stunning view, you’ll not want to step out of your villa at all.

-When dusk falls, head to the Lagoi Bay Lantern Park at Lagoi Bay for an illuminating time.
+When dusk falls, head to the Lagoi Bay Lantern Park (Update: no longer in operation) at Lagoi Bay for an illuminating time.
 The lantern park is home to 21 different kinds of animal lanterns, featuring the endangered species in Indonesia, such as the Orangutan and the Javan rhino.

 On top of that, be transported into the underwater world; delve into their world and spot some familiar characters there!
 Don’t these multi-coloured jellyfish look incredibly stunning when lighted up in the dark?
 They make for awesome Insta-worthy backdrops too!